anikau31/systemc-clang/tests/verilog-conversion/README.md

 ## Preliminaries

 **Before going through this documentation, make sure you have built the systemc-clang successfully, this means that the `scripts/paths.sh` script is sourced appropriately.**
 In addition, ensure that you are using [Release 2.2.0](https://github.com/anikau31/systemc-clang/releases/tag/2.2.0).

 ### Repository path
+There are a few key environment variables that must be set.
+So, ensure that they are correctly set after executing `scripts/path.sh`.
+These environment variables are: `SYSTEMC_CLANG_BUILD_DIR` and `SYSTEMC_CLANG`.
 We use the environment variable `$SYSTEMC_CLANG` to specify the systemc-clang git repository directory.
 This is the source directory.

 ```bash